General Relativistic Radiation Magnetohydrodynamic Simulations of Thin Magnetically Arrested Disks: Results

-We have found that resolution has affected the time evolution of the $\tau_{es}$=1 line for electron scattering where for our simulation RADLR we found it has a smaller opening angle in the south direction, probably due to more material absorbing radiation in under-resolved regions with RADvHR going in the opposite direction since this simulation has the larger opening angle in the north side.
-We should point out that since RADvHR hasn't been evolved long enough we cannot guarantee this behavior could be observed at very late times.
+We have found that resolution has affected the time evolution of the $\tau_{es}$=1 line for electron scattering as well.
+In RADLR we measure a smaller opening angle in the south direction, possibly due to more material absorbing radiation in under-resolved regions with RADvHR trending in the opposite direction since this simulation has the larger opening angle in the north side.
+We should point out that since RADvHR hasn't been evolved long enough we cannot guarantee this behavior would be observed at very late times.

 The total efficiency and its different components (PAKE, EM and RAD) versus radius averaged over the time period 12,000-18,000$R_g/c$ show that the simulation MADiHR has larger total and radiative efficiencies compared to these RAD simulations.
 However, the non-radiative components in MADiHR are similar to radiative simulations, suggesting the large difference in total efficiency is the lack of self-consistent radiative transfer.
-RADHR, RADLR, and RADvHR have similar efficiencies, with the latter demonstrating the highest efficiency.
-Figure \ref{figure8} presents the values averaged over the time period 30,000-40,000$R_g/c$ for RADHR, RADLR and MADiHR, and during the time period 15,000-18,000$R_g/c$ for RADvHR where one can see that even at the late times this behavior doesn't change, with MADiHR still demonstrating the largest efficiency.
-The EM component shows that RADvHR has the largest efficiency during this time period with RADvHR and RADHR showing similar values inside the plunging region, and this behavior hasn't changed at late times.
-The PAKE term shows that RADvHR and MADiHR has a similar efficiency during this time period, and at late times this component increases for MADiHR.
-However, we cannot guarantee that RADvHR will follow the same trend since this simulation hasn't been evolved to the same final time.
-A similar behavior has been seen in the RAD component where the values for our simulations using radiative transport are similar while MADiHR has the largest contribution as expected.
+RADHR, RADLR, and RADvHR have similar efficiencies to one another, with the latter demonstrating the highest total efficiency.
+Figure \ref{fig:efficiencies} presents the values averaged over the time period 30,000-40,000$R_g/c$ for RADHR, RADLR and MADiHR, and during the time period 15,000-18,000$R_g/c$ for RADvHR where one can see that even at the late times this behavior doesn't change, with MADiHR still demonstrating the largest total efficiency.
+The EM component of RADvHR has is largest during this time period, compared to that component of RADvHR and RADHR, which show similar values inside the plunging region, and this behavior doesn't change at late times.